THUDM/ScenarioMeta/README.md

 - Movielens-20M [Source](https://grouplens.org/datasets/movielens/20m/)
 - Taobao Cloud Theme Click Dataset [Source](https://tianchi.aliyun.com/dataset/dataDetail?dataId=9716)

 You can download the preprocessed datasets from OneDrive by running `python scripts/download_preprocessed_data.py`.
-If you're in regions where OneDrive is not available (e.g. Mainland China), try to use Tsinghua Cloud by running `python scripts/download_preprocessed_data.py --tsinghua`.
+If you're in regions where OneDrive is not available (e.g. Mainland China), try to download from Tsinghua Cloud by running `python scripts/download_preprocessed_data.py --tsinghua`.

 ### Training

+For training, simply run `python src/main.py` with necessary parameters.

 Different configurations for datasets in the paper are stored under the `configs/` directory.
-Launch a experiment with `--config` to specify the configuration file, `--root_directory` to specify the path to the downloaded data, `--comment` to specify the experiment name which will be used in logging and `--gpu` to speficy the gpu id to use.
+Launch a experiment with `--config` to specify the configuration file, `--root_directory` to specify the path to the preprocessed data, `--comment` to specify the experiment name which will be used in logging and `--gpu` to speficy the gpu id to use.

 ## Cite

+Please cite our paper if you use the code or datasets in your own work.